terrywbrady/UsingAppScript/PITCHME.md

  - Perform ISBN Lookup

 ---
+### Note About Code Examples
+* Copy/Paste of Code Samples currently works in Chrome and Safari
+* End of Line characters are lost when performing copy/paste from Firefox and IE

+---
 ##### Example 1: Web Service to Facilitate Metadata Collaboration
 - Librarians often work with text strings that look like numbers or dates
  - Call numbers, Accession Numbers